AdithyaBollu/Group42-Three-Bet/docs/final.md

 Benefits:
 - Prevents illegal moves entirely
 - Improves learning efficiency
 - Reduces noise in gradient updates

+**“Trust region methods are some of the best methods out there” - Roy Fox 2026 CS277 lec.
+6**

 ---